kivattt/dotfiles/README.md

 ## My configuration files
-`autoexec.cfg` is my config file for Team Fortress 2
+`autoexec.cfg` is a config file for Team Fortress 2

-`.config/fen/fenrc.json` only works for fen v1.2.2 and above

-To use the JetBrains Mono font with XTerm, run this:
+To install the JetBrains Mono font (for XTerm and i3wm):
 ```console
 cd ~/Downloads
 mkdir JetBrainsMono